jaalto/project--shell-script-performance-and-portability/README.md

 - [posh](https://tracker.debian.org/pkg/posh).
   Minimal `sh`, Policy-compliant Ordinary SHell.
   Very close to POSIX.
 Stricter than
   `dash'.
-Supports for example
+Supports for defining
-  `local` keyword not defined in POSIX.
+  `local` variables in functions.
+The keyword is not defined in POSIX.
 - [dash](https://tracker.debian.org/pkg/dash).
   Minimal `sh`, Debian Almquish Shell.
   Close to POSIX.
 Supports for example
-  `local` keyword not defined in POSIX.
+  `local` keyword.
   The shell aims to meet the
   requirements of Debian Linux distribution.
 - [Busybox ash](https://www.busybox.net) is based